Rick Rude: Intercontinental Champion and departure (1989-1990)

-Rude's next big feud was with The Ultimate Warrior and began in January at the 1989 Royal Rumble pay-per-view in a "Super Posedown" that ended with Rude attacking Warrior with a metal pose bar.
-With help from Heenan, Rude won the WWF Intercontinental Heavyweight Championship from The Ultimate Warrior at WrestleMania V, before dropping it back to Warrior at SummerSlam that same year, due in large part to interference from "Rowdy" Roddy Piper.
+Rude's next big feud was with Ultimate Warrior and began in January at the 1989 Royal Rumble pay-per-view in a "Super Posedown" that ended with Rude attacking Warrior with a metal pose bar.
+With help from Heenan, Rude won the WWF Intercontinental Heavyweight Championship from Ultimate Warrior at WrestleMania V, before dropping it back to Warrior at SummerSlam that same year, due in large part to interference from "Rowdy" Roddy Piper.

 Rude then feuded with Piper which led to a conflict between their respective teams at the 1989 Survivor Series in which both men brawled to a double count-out.
 Rude would go on to have many matches with Piper including inside a steel cage on December 28, at Madison Square Garden losing the majority of them, before having a brief program against Jimmy Snuka getting a win over him at WrestleMania VI.

-Rude resumed his conflict with The Ultimate Warrior in the summer of 1990 after Warrior had won the WWF Championship.
-Rude began rigorous training in preparation for the Warrior, and took a more serious approach by neglecting women and cutting his hair short (a style he would maintain for the rest of his career).
+Rude resumed his conflict with Ultimate Warrior in the summer of 1990 after Warrior had won the WWF Championship.
+Rude began rigorous training in preparation for the Warrior, and took a more serious approach by neglecting women and cutting his hair short, a style he maintained for the rest of his career.
 The feud culminated in a steel cage at SummerSlam 1990, wherein Rude was defeated by the Warrior.

 Next, he was scheduled to feud with Big Boss Man, which had its start when Rude's manager Bobby Heenan started to make degrading comments about Boss Man's mother.
 Rude would later backup the statements and call out the Boss Man.
-Rude was scheduled to be a part of a team called the Natural Disasters at the Survivor Series, consisting of Earthquake, Dino Bravo, and The Barbarian against Hulk Hogan and Boss Man's team, but was replaced by Haku after being suspended indefinitely by Jack Tunney.
+Rude was scheduled to be a part of a team called the Natural Disasters at the Survivor Series, consisting of Earthquake, Dino Bravo, and The Barbarian against Hulk Hogan and Boss Man's team, but was replaced by Haku after being suspended indefinitely by Jack Tunney on an episode of Wrestling Challenge on October 28, 1990.
 Tunney explained that Rude's comments towards the Boss Man were the reason for his suspension and that his manager Bobby Heenan was obligated to wrestle the Boss Man in his place.
 In reality, Rude had a dispute with WWF owner Vince McMahon that led to him leaving the company.